There are many Human Resource degree jobs you can do with a bachelor’s degree in almost every industry in the public and

 Human Resources Bachelor’s degree programs are available in-person and online.
 In fact, online bachelor’s programs have a 2.4% higher acceptance rate on average than on-campus.
 Online school HR Bachelor’s Degrees are credentialed and accredited the same as those in person.
 But, they offer more flexibility with how a student can attend and learn.
 Online programs are often cheaper than in-person programs.

 Most colleges and universities require a GPA of 3.0 to be admitted into the program.
 Students who do not have a 3.0 may still be admitted if they score high on the entrance exam.
 Students may also apply to several schools at once using CommonApp to make things easier.
-Colleges and universities want to see existing transcripts, recommendation letters, test scores, and an application fee.
+Colleges and universities want to see existing transcripts, recommendation letters, test scores, and application fees.

 Courses in an online degree program vary, but core classes usually include Employment Law, Recruitment, Compensation and Benefits, Organizational Training, and an Internship.
 It usually takes about four years to earn a Bachelor’s Degree unless in an accelerated program.

 There are resources for students in a Human Resources Bachelor’s program that allow them to network and interact with individuals on the same career path.
 These resources include HR.com, HR Crossing; Human Resources Today; HRReview; and Evil HR Lady.
 These also have job boards where students can find internships to gain additional experience while still in school.

 What Career Can You Have with an Online Bachelor’s Degree in Human Resources?

 Once an individual starts working in the field, gaining relevant work experience as an assistant or associate is the next step.
 Individuals can then choose to become a specialist in one specific area or a generalist who moves around and has a working knowledge of all the functions and specialties within the industry.
 A generalist is more suited to becoming a manager.

 It is very common for an individual in Human Resource Management to work as a benefits administrator, payroll specialist, training coordinator, compensation specialist, training manager, HRIS specialist, benefits manager, employee relations manager, or human resources manager.